CCRN® Exam Cram

 Course Description

-This condensed, detailed review of AACN’s blueprint for the CCRN Certification Examination is designed for the critical care nurse preparing for the examination.
-The instructor will provide a lecture format covering anatomy and physiology, assessment (including hemodynamics and utilization of noninvasive and invasive monitoring tools) and pathophysiology in a systems approach.
-Topics include: cardiac, pulmonary, neurology, renal, endocrine, hematology, gastrointestinal, psychological and legal aspects of care.
-This review is not an introduction to the critical care environment, but a comprehensive overview of information for the nurse preparing for the CCRN Examination.
+This one-day lecture is designed to provide the critical-care nurse with a review of AACN’s core curriculum.
+Provided in a lecture format, the instructor will review anatomy and physiology, physical assessment (including utilization of non and invasive assessment tools) and pathophysiology in a systems approach.
+Topics that are discussed include cardiac, respiratory, neurological, renal, endocrine, hematological, gastrointestinal, psychological and legal aspects of care.
+This review is not an introduction to the environment of the critical-care area but a comprehensive and quick review for the professional already in practice at the critical care bedside and preparing for the CCRN Certification Exam.

 Key Learning Outcome